 Messrs.
 Angelo, O'Brien and Feiner, comprise our audit committee, with Mr. O'Brien serving as the chairman.
-Our Board has determined that Messrs.
+The Board has determined that Messrs.
 Angelo, O'Brien and Feiner each satisfy the requirements for independence under the rules and regulations of the NYSE MKT and the SEC, including the enhanced standards for audit committee members.
-Our Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of the NYSE MKT.
-Mr. Taylor served as a member of the audit committee through May 22, 2014, during which time he was determined by the Board to meet the NYSE MKT and SEC requirements for independence, including the enhanced standards for audit committee members.
+The Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of the NYSE MKT.

-Our audit committee met five times during fiscal 2014.
+Our audit committee met seven times during fiscal 2015.